How to Order Healthy at Chipotle

 We broke down the menu to show you healthy Chipotle options, from burritos to bowls.
 Here's how to save up to 900 calories and make your Chipotle run healthy.

 Chipotle is one of the healthier fast-food joints: they only use fresh ingredients with no processed or artificial additives.
 That's pretty impressive for a restaurant chain of their size.
 But even though Chipotle's ingredients are better than most, you can still rack up the calories on a typical order.
+We dove deeper into their menu to break down how to order-from start to finish (and save you up to 900 calories).
+Plus, get six dietitian-approved orders including bowls, tacos and salads.

 By using Chipotle's Nutrition Calculator, we found that a Chipotle burrito can easily weigh in at over a thousand calories.
-For example, if you ordered a burrito with carnitas, brown rice, pinto beans, fresh tomato salsa, cheese and guacamole, you'd be consuming a whopping 1,235 calories.
-Depending on your needs, that could be a day's worth of calories, in just one burrito.
+For example, if you ordered a burrito with carnitas, brown rice, pinto beans, fresh tomato salsa, cheese and guacamole, you'd be consuming about 1,235 calories.
+Depending on your needs, that could be almost a day's worth of calories, in just one burrito.
 At EatingWell, we love Chipotle as much as the next person.
-But even the best-intentioned customer can go overboard if they're not careful about their choice of ingredients.
+But even the best-intentioned customer can go overboard unintentionally if they're not careful about their choice of ingredients.

 Related: Almost Chipotle's Guacamole (a copycat recipe!)